The Lego Mindstorms EV3 Color sensor can measure a

 Measure

-Measure Ambient Light Intensity Mode
+In Measure Ambient Light Intensity mode the

 Compare

-Compare Ambient Light Intensity Mode
+In Compare Ambient Light Intensity mode the

 Can I purchase an Additional Color Sensor?